bhaskar-mitra/bhaskar-mitra.github.io/_posts/2026-08-22-reflections-google-ai-overview.md

 Anyways, I posted about this on [LinkedIn](https://www.linkedin.com/feed/update/urn:li:activity:7496386517041418241/), and a couple of other social media platforms.
 Over the last few days, many other folks posted similar examples over social media.

-Then, yesterday, when I tried the same query, it looked like Google had patched this up in response to the public backlash.
+Then, on Friday morning when I tried the same query, it looked like Google had patched this up in response to the public backlash.

 <center>
   <div style="align-items:center;text-align:center;font-style:italic;width:50%">